airpair/authoring-guide/post.md

 **Tip 2** The more links included in your post, particularly towards the top, the sooner most readers will click off your posts and not come back.
-Utilize &lt;sup&gt;&lt;/sup&gt; tags to reduce link surface and move the exit paths down to the auto-genearted *References* section at the bottom of your post.
+Utilize &lt;sup&gt;&lt;/sup&gt; tags to reduce link surface and move the exit paths down to the auto-generated *References* section at the bottom of your post.

 #### 3.6.3 ToC, headings and subheadings

 The Table of Contents (ToC) widget automatically grabs headings ( **\#\#** / **\#\#\#** / **\#\#\#\#** ) out of your markdown and renders them
-down the right hand side of your post as table of links enabling the user to immmediately seek to any given section.
+down the right hand side of your post as table of links enabling the user to immediately seek to any given section.

 Headings are extremely important and one of the drivers of AirPair's search traffic success so pay attention!